-2017 Amendment
+2018 Amendment

 Consistent with 1946 Advisory Committee Note accompanying Rule 84 of the Federal Rules of Civil Procedure, the forms contained in the Appendix of Forms are sufficient to withstand attack under the rules from which they are drawn, and, in that event, the practitioner using them may rely on them.
-A practitioner is not required, however, to use such forms.Form 3.
-Abrogated August 30, 2012, effective January 1, 2013
+Unless these rules require or the court orders otherwise, however, a practitioner is not required to use such forms.

+Form 3.
+Joint Report of Discovery Conducted.